legendofa/vcardconv/README.md

 # vcardconv
-This python script is inteded for converting vCards from version 2.1 to 4.0.
+This python script is intended for converting vCards from version 2.1 to 4.0.

 Your mileage may vary depending on which attributes your contacs have.
 Backup your files before tinkering.